RyanOatmeal/RyanOatmeal/README.md

 # A note on Large Language Models

-The only way that I use Large Language Models is by conversing with one when my progress slows down and maybe copy pasting in a snippet in the case that I've read it, like what I see, and have fully understood that snippet.
+The only way that I use Large Language Models is by conversing with one when my progress slows down and copy pasting in a generated snippet in the case that I've read it and fully understood it.
 This is no different than how any responsible programmer used forums like stackexchange in the past.

 I've personally found any utility outside of that specific use case to be a hindrance and so I can assure you that nothing like an agentic AI has been involved in the process of making this repository.
 Just a single human typing away in a terminal who asks for advice occasionally as they've plodded along.

+Note: There is one exception to this policy which is that anything found in `notes/pure` came straight from the voice in my head and nothing else.
+I also express this in `notes/pure/README.md`.